M66B/FairEmail/docs/FAQ-fr-rCA.md

 The use of expired keys, inline encrypted/signed messages and hardware security tokens is not supported.

 If you are looking for a free (test) S/MIME certificate, see [here](http://kb.mozillazine.org/Getting_an_SMIME_certificate) for the options.
 Please be sure to [read this first](https://davidroessli.com/logs/2019/09/free-smime-certificates-in-2019/#update20191219) if you want to request an S/MIME Actalis certificate.
-Si vous recherchez un certificat S/MIME bon marché, j'ai eu une bonne expérience avec [Certum](https://www.certum.eu/en/smime-certificates/).
+If you are looking for a cheap S/MIME certificate, I had a good experience with [Certum](https://www.certum.eu/en/smime-certificates/).

 How to extract a public key from a S/MIME certificate: